skip to Main Content

 Hourly Compensation

 A well-established relationship is that growth in labor productivity translates into higher compensation for labor.
-Given no long-term upward time trend in the growth rate of labor productivity, it is therefore not surprising that no long-term trend exists in nominal hourly compensation (see Figure 2).
+Given no long-term upward time trend in the growth rate of labor productivity, it is therefore not surprising that no long-term trend exists in the annual rate of increase of nominal hourly compensation (see Figure 2).
 An upward trend has however existed since the middle of the last decade.
-The 5-year average is now 4.5%-5.5% instead of 2,0%-2.5%.
-It is now similar to the 4.9% average annual increase since 1948, but remains well below the 8.5%-9.5% 5-year average increases of the late 1970s and early 1980s.
+The 5-year average increase in hourly compensation is now 4.5%-5.5% instead of 2.0%-2.5%.
+It is now similar to the 4.9% average annual increase since 1948, but remains well below the 8.5%-9.5% 5-year average increases of the high-inflation late 1970s and early 1980s.
 As with labor productivity, year-to-year variability in nominal hourly compensation is high.

 Unit Labor Cost